Shivanagar: History

-The village is named after Mr. Shiv Prasad Rajouria, who was one of the most honourable men of Kapilvastu district during his time (early-and-mid-20th century).
+The village is named after Late Mr. Shiv Prasad Rajouria, who was one of the most honourable and respected men of Kapilvastu district during his time (early-and-mid-20th century).
 Rajouria was known for his leadership, community work and charity.
 Rajouria left behind a large family that even today is well known in Kapilvastu.
 The Rajouria family have contributed to socio-economic and political development of the region.

-Popular members of the Rajouria family include Mr. Hari Narayan Rajouria and Late Dr. Guru Prasad Rajouria who served as a Minister in the Central Government and President of the Kapilbastu District Development Committee twice respectively.